strangerstudios/pmpro-sponsored-members/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-sponsored-members/issues

 == Changelog ==
+= 0.8 - 30-09-2020 =
+* BUG FIX: Fixed bug where PayPal Express wasn't saving the number of 'child' seats correctly.
+* BUG FIX: Fixed a PHP warning when editing non-members in the WordPress dashboard.
+Thanks @cipriantepes
+* BUG FIX: Fixed a warning when child level ID's was an array and tried to output a string value during checkout.
+* BUG FIX: Fixed child account heading (numbering) when creating child accounts during checkout.
+This was out by 1.
+* BUG FIX/ENHANCEMENT: Prevent sponsored members for signing up with their own discount codes.
+* ENHANCEMENT: New filter added to allow dynamic changes done to code created - 'pmprosm_sponsored_code_settings'
+* ENHANCEMENT: Localization and escaping of text on the front-end.
+Thanks @sebthesun

 = .7 =
 * BUG FIX: Fixed bug where discount codes were not being saved when using PayPal Express.
 Fixed other PayPal Express-related bugs.
 * BUG FIX: Fixed bugs with the checkout URL generated for the sponsor code.